caoccao/JavetSanitizer/README.md

 Javet Sanitizer is designed to protect the script engine from that kind of attacks.

+## Why not user Babel?

+Babel is too slow.

 ## Features

 - AST Pattern Matching